 It is the responsibility of the applicant to ensure that all relevant correspondence is received and dealt with appropriately.
 If an applicant is going to be absent at any stage between February and October, they should arrange for someone to deal quickly with their correspondence.
 Failure to respond may have very serious consequences, for example, you may not receive an offer.
 Please make sure to check the email account provided at the application stage and carefully read the Statement of Application Record issued to all applicants in May.

-At the offer stage, applicants will receive an Offer Notice if they are deemed eligible for an offer, or another Statement of Application Record if they have not been deemed eligible for an offer in Round One.
+At the offer stage, applicants will receive an offer notification if they are deemed eligible for an offer, or a Statement of Application email if they have not been deemed eligible for an offer in Round One.

 Some HEIs will also contact applicants directly by post, email or SMS text message.
 You should periodically check your spam, bulk, promotional or junk mail folders, etc. If you find emails from CAO or HEIs are being directed to these folders you should consider adding these email addresses to your contacts or email address book.